RomainTrm/Book-YourCodeAsACrimeScene/Readme.md

 ```

 We can now identify the main developer and his degree of ownership of both the hotspot and the modules it's coupled to.
-If those modules are all "owned" by the same person with a strong ownership, then it's ok from the organizational point of view.
+If those modules are all "owned" by the same person with a strong ownership, then it's OK from the organizational point of view.
 If it's "owned" by different people, we should consider several things: Are they on the same team?
 At the office or remotely?
-On the same time zone?
+At the same time zone?

 To calculate individual contributions: `maat -l hib_evo.log -c git -a entity-ownership`